-The crown jewel of the Logitech gaming moues line could very well be the Hero 16K sensor.
-It offers the best tracking we’ve found with a maximum DPI or 16,000, and it offers a minimum DPI of 200.
-Logitech gaming mice tend to be offer highly customizable DPI settings, usually on the fly, and that means you can get a whole lot of opportunities to fine tune your gaming experience.
+The crown jewel of the Logitech gaming mouse line could very well be the Hero 16K sensor.
+It offers the best tracking we’ve found with a maximum DPI of 16,000 and a minimum DPI of 200.
+Logitech gaming mice tend to offer highly customizable DPI settings, usually on the fly, and that means you get a whole lot of opportunity to fine-tune your gaming experience.
 That said, a high DPI isn’t going to matter that much if you tend to prefer a slower gaming style.
-12,000 DPI is the next step down from the Hero 16K, and 12,000 should be more than enough for most players.
+12,000 DPI is the next step down from the Hero 16K, and should be more than enough for most players.

-If you’re not using wireless mice, battery life isn’t going to be an issue.
-You can just skip this section and read the next.
+If you aren’t using wireless mice, battery life isn’t going to be an issue.
+You can just skip this section and move on to the next.
 But if you do want to go wireless, you need to consider the charging performance of your mouse.
-While some mice make use of traditional AA or AAA batteries (and can generally last for a few months to a year before dying), most of the mice you’ll find on our list need to use charging cables.
+While some mice make use of traditional AA or AAA batteries (and can generally last for a few months to a year before dying), most of the mice you’ll find on our list use charging cables instead.

 But Logitech has actually changed the game with a brand new technology they use with some of their mice.
 Users who invest in a wireless charging mat can passively charge their mouse without having to do anything.
 It’s a very cool alternative to traditional charging, but compatible mice are still rare.
 This technology will probably become a standard for the company moving forward, but the pad doesn’t come cheap, and you may have to wait if you want a suitable mouse for the pad without spending a fortune.
-None of the pad compatible mice were quite at the level of quality to justify their inclusion on this list.
+None of the pad-compatible mice were quite at the level of quality to justify a place on this list.

-Hardcore gaming can be incredibly rough on a mouse, so it makes sense to look at more durable mice if you take your gaming experience seriously.
+Hardcore gaming can be incredibly tough on a mouse, so it makes sense to look at more durable mice if you take your gaming experience seriously.
 While companies like SteelSeries and Corsair specialize in crafting incredibly tough mice, Logitech can hold their own in this regard too.
 Ideally, you want to look for a mouse that uses Omron switches.
 Omron switches are the recognized standard in the industry, and while they aren’t the only great buttons around, you can’t go wrong with them.
-The durability of the buttons are measured in the amount of clicks they can survive, and most Omron switches are rated for at least 20,000 clicks and usually significantly more.
+The durability of the buttons is measured in the number of clicks they can survive, and most Omron switches are rated for at least 20,000 clicks and often significantly more.

-Also look at the construction of the mouse in general.
-You want to find a mouse that does a good job of staying lightweight and maneuverable despite also being sturdy.
+Look at the construction of the mouse in general, too.
+You want to find a mouse that does a good job of staying lightweight and maneuverable while also being sturdy.
 That’s especially important if you use a fingertip grip, but it should be a consideration for everyone.
 Aluminum is often the best material for this because it’s very durable but also nimble and lightweight.
 SteelSeries specializes particularly in finding that balance between weight and durability, but every review you’ll read on this list is a strong contender in its own right.

-Programmable buttons are the standard rather than the exception for both wireless and wired gaming mouse, and Logitech makes use of a software platform that makes that completely easy.
-In many mice, you can adjust everything from RGB lighting to macros used per button, and while RGB lighting won’t really affect your performance, the ability to program your keys is quite the opposite.
-You can get incredibly complicated with macros, and it can have a major effect on your in game performance, so be sure to read each review closely for more information on the personalization options available to you.
+Programmable buttons are the standard rather than the exception for gaming mice, and Logitech makes use of a software platform that makes customization a breeze.
+In many mice, you can adjust everything from RGB lighting to macros used per button, and while RGB lighting won’t really affect your performance, the ability to program your keys certainly will.
+You can get incredibly complicated with macros, and it can have a major effect on your in-game performance, so be sure to read each review closely for more information on the personalization options available to you.